You are viewing documentation for a previous version of this software.

 LoginViewController.swift

-import KeychainSwift
+1import KeychainSwift

-Next, note that there's a static let at the top of the view controller that will give you a value you can use to the keychain for a login token.
+Next, note that there's a static let at the top of the view controller that will give you a value you can use to query the keychain for a login token.
 Because this is a static let, you can use it outside instances of LoginViewController (which you will do in a second).

 Replace the TODO after unwrapping the token with the following: